redhat-mw-demos/quarkus-funqy-events/README.md

 # quarkus-funqy-events project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus and the Funqy extension to showcase a simple function chain.
+You will need stern, kubectl, kn, oc binaries installed on your local machine.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .